 Oxymonads are a group of protists which live as intestinal endosymbionts in the gut of insects and vertebrates.
 Since most oxymonads cannot be cultured in vitro, obtaining molecular information from them was limited to gene fishing techniques, thus the molecular data is scarce.
 This situation is even more evident in bigger oxymonad species which are found in the gut of wood feeding insects.
 Moreover, these oxymonads are often closely associated with prokaryotes located inside or on the surface of their cells.
 Our work focused on the oxymonad Streblomastix strix which lives in the gut of the termite Zootermopsis angusticolis.
 Using single cell techniques, we managed to amplify the DNA of Streblomastix strix and its bacterial symbionts and we sequenced it using next generation sequencing.
-Our preliminary results show the presence of 14 Bacteroidetes SSU sequences, one SSU from genus Endomicrobium and five other SSU sequences from other bacteria.
-Using FISH, we managed to confirm that all Bacteroidetes SSU sequences metagenome shows that these bacteria have enzymes involved in nitrogen fixation and cellulose degradation, pathways which are critical for the survival in the gut of termites.
+Our preliminary results show the presence of 14 Bacteroidetes SSU sequences, one SSU from genus Endomicrobium and five other SSU sequences originate from symbiotic bacteria of Streblomastix strix.
+Our preliminary annotation of the Bacteroidetes metagenome shows that these bacteria have enzymes involved in nitrogen fixation and cellulose degradation, pathways which are critical for the survival in the gut of termites.